BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Expanded Legendary Pools/README.md

   double the drop rate.
 This can optionally be reverted down to stock values, or increased further to 3x.

+TODO
+====

+* This isn't actually necessarily a TODO, but I wonder if it makes sense to have an option in here to allow glitch weapons to spawn in the main game areas, like the BL2 version of this mod does with Gemstones.
+At the moment I've continued to be inclined to say no, since Glitch weapons aren't hard to come by in Claptastic Voyage, compared to gemstones from BL2, which were practically nonexistant.
+It feels like adding glitches to the main game would be more the remit of something like Better Loot, which already does just that.
+I could probably be convinced to add it as an option to this mod, though...

 Mod Construction / Implementation Details
 =========================================